 We still dream of Africa.
 Africa is the birthplace of mankind and home to the world’s most magnificent animals.
 Tanzania boasts the world-renowned Northern Circuit, where you can watch the sunrise of the Serengeti and sunset sparkle on the snows of Mount Kilimanjaro.
 From expansive herds of wild elephants in Tarangire to millions of migrating wildebeests and their entourage of predators including wild cats, we might see all of Africa’s big five game.
 Even if we don’t see them all, we will see what it’s like for the most magnificent animals on the planet to live wild and free.

-This post is an entry to win a Tanzania safari with Tanzania Yellow Zebra Safari.
 Perhaps if we are lucky, fate will intervene again.
-The same currents of fortune that took us to Sri Lanka might come around and bring us to a luxury Tanzania Safari.
+The same currents of fortune that took us to Sri Lanka might come around and bring us to another ethical safari trip.
 The world is full of magic and mystery.
 So long as wild animals still roam free, anything is possible.

 We believe in the transformative power of travel.
 From the joy of seeing baby elephants to rappelling down the canyons of Zion, we have witnessed how nature can change people.
 We have also seen how people make positive changes in nature too.
 For example, we observed firsthand saving baby sea turtles in Fort Lauderdale.